maidsafe/Whitepapers/Project-Safe.md

 AD<sub>local</sub> is the average address distance among the local group

-given: both data and node_id are evenly distributed
+given : both data and node_id are evenly distributed

-Once a safecoin has been converted into P.O.R, that token will be recycled, i.e. the token will be marked as not occupied, allowing other user to re-mine it.
+Once a safecoin has been converted into P.O.R, that token will be released, i.e. the token will be marked as not occupied, allowing other user to re-mine it.

-#### 7. Safecoin General
+#### 7. Safecoin Data Structure
-Safecoin issuance will be capped at 232 (4.3 billion).
-Unlike P.O.R, which is just an integer number held in the  Maid Account, each safecoin is represented by an SDV, holding a list of owner history.
+Safecoin is capped at 2^32 (4.3 billion).
+Unlike P.O.R which is just an integer number held in maid_account, each safecoin is represented by an SDV, holding a list of owner history.
 The data structure of such an SDV can be illustrated as : <diagram safecoin SDV structure>

 | Field | Length | Format |
 | ---------------|:-----------------:|:-----------------:|